wp-plugins/wc-return-product/readme.txt

 This plugin allows you to add a form that send email with the product that user want's to return when an order is placed in woocommerce.

 You can set user email, and how many days will be active this form in a order.

+You can specify order statuses for the WC Return form will be available.

 **If you find a bug or want to make an upgrade fill free to do it at [GitHub](https://github.com/pacocastillo/WC-Return-Products)**